 The news feed is the core functionality of Facebook and has been part of it since the very beginning.
-If you choose News Feed, then the content will be posted on your feed, wall, or timeline, whatever you like to call it.
+If you post an update on News Feed using the ‘What’s on your mind’ box, it will appear on your wall, or timeline, whatever you like to call it.
 You need to scroll down to find new content.

-On the other hand, the Your Story option is just a few years old.
+On the other hand, Your Story or Create a story option is just a few years old.
 Choosing it will add the content to your story.
-Now stories work like a slideshow offering a new photo or video after a few seconds.
+Stories work like a slideshow offering a new photo or video after a few seconds.
 Stories first appear from one person and once its catalog finishes, someone else’s stories start playing.

 The news feed houses your posts indefinitely or until you manually delete them.
 A story is a temporary form of content that lasts a day only.
 That is, stories stay live on your profile for twenty-four hours only after which they get deleted automatically from your friends’ view.

-Posts published on your news feed are viewable on Facebook mobile apps (Android and iOS), Lite app on Android, and the website.
+Posts published on your newsfeed are viewable on Facebook mobile apps (Android and iOS), the Lite app on Android, and the website.

-Stories are accessible via Facebook mobile apps, its website, the Lite app, and on Facebook Messenger.
-Yes, stories are automatically cross-posted on Facebook Messenger too, even though it’s slightly different from Facebook stories in terms of creative options.
+Stories are accessible via Facebook mobile apps, its website, the Lite app, and Facebook Messenger.
+Yes, stories can be automatically cross-posted on Facebook Messenger if privacy settings are set to make your stories visible to Public.
+You can create stories from Facebook Messenger too but they are different from Facebook stories in terms of creative options.

-Secondly, at the top of the Facebook feed (on the Facebook mobile apps), and thirdly, at the top of the chat list in Facebook Messenger.
 Stories have a dedicated section for themselves.
+When you share something to your story, it is viewable in two places.
+Firstly, at the top of the Facebook feed and at the top of the chat list in Facebook Messenger.
 You can also create a story from there and view stories from other people.